ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

           debug:
             var: result.stdout

-To understand the structure above you might want to check out the YAML Basics
+This is a YAML document, if you need to understand the structure above you might want to check out :ref:`yaml_syntax` first.

 Keywords
 --------